nasa/Transform-to-Open-Science/Module_4/Lesson_5/readme.md

 ## Additional Resources

+### Disclaimer

+Please note that we reference several papers throughout the course and depending on the paper, it might be blocked by a paywall.
+If you would like to get a copy of the paper, please contact the Author or search for it in an online preprint archive.
+For example, [bioRxiv.org](http://biorxiv.org/).

 ### References and Guides

 In addition to the resources listed elsewhere in this training, the below community resources are excellent sources of information about Open Software.